-Launchpad members refer many of the companies which present.
+Launchpad members refer most of the companies which end up presenting.
 If you know a Launchpad member, that is often the best way to start your relationship with the group.
+Many of our members list their Launchpad affiliation on networking sites such as LinkedIn which can be a way to find them.
 If not, start by reviewing our investment criteria to determine if your company is a good fit with our areas of investment focus.
 If the fit seems good, you are encouraged to submit an application on-line as detailed below.
 (Launchpad does not accept hard-copy business plans.)
-If you are unsure about the fit, please send an email to to enquire about the likely level of interest.
+If you are unsure about the fit, please send a request via our contact form to enquire about the likely level of interest.

-Launchpad receives a large number of plans each month, but endeavors to respond to submissions promptly.
-Where there is no interest, we can generally let you know quickly (i.e. within a month), and in doing so, we will provide whatever suggestions or advice we can to assist you with your subsequent funding efforts.
+Launchpad receives a large number of plans each month, but endeavors to respond to submissions very promptly.
+Where there is no interest, we can generally let you know quickly (i.e. within a few weeks), and in doing so, we will provide whatever suggestions or advice we can to assist you with your subsequent funding efforts.

-If you are approved for presentation to the full Launchpad membership, you will be assigned a mentor and scheduled for the next available monthly meeting presentation slot.
-Your mentor will help you prepare for your presentation and act as a liaison with Launchpad.
+If you are approved for presentation to the full Launchpad membership, you will be scheduled for the next available monthly meeting presentation slot.
+Your scouts are available to help you prepare for your presentation and act as a liaison with Launchpad.

-Companies invited to present to the full group should prepare to deliver a presentation of not more than 15 minutes, followed by a question & answer period of an additional 10 minutes.
-Because of tight-scheduling, respect for others’s schedules, your time limit will be enforced strictly; you should practice with a time limit to ensure that you can deliver your presentation well within the time allotted (see here for a discussion of the importance of practicing your pitch).
-There are myriad resources available to assist you in preparing for an angel investor presentation; however if you would like some guidelines or advice, you you can always send an email to to enquire about assistance.
+Companies invited to present to the full group in the main forum should prepare to deliver a presentation of not more than 15 minutes, followed by a question & answer period of an additional 10 minutes.
+Because of tight-scheduling, respect for other’s schedules, your time limit will be enforced strictly; you should practice with a time limit to ensure that you can deliver your presentation well within the time allotted (see here for a discussion of the importance of practicing your pitch).
+There are myriad resources available to assist you in preparing for an angel investor presentation; however if you would like some guidelines or advice, you can always send an email to enquire about assistance.